WebMobileDevelopment/prediction/README.md

 ```php
 $id = $this->insertTitle( $rolesString, $title );
 ```
-* `$rolesString` - a string with list of user roles this menu element will be available, ex. `"guest,user,admin"`
+* `$rolesString` - a string with list of user roles this menu element will be available, ex. `"guest,admin"`
 * `$title` - a string caption visible in sidebar

 To add a __dropdown__ menu to the sidebar - use function `beginDropdown()`:
 ```php
 $id = $this->beginDropdown( $rolesString, $visibleName, $iconString);
 ```
-* `$rolesString` - a string with list of user roles this menu element will be available, ex. `"guest,user,admin"`
+* `$rolesString` - a string with list of user roles this menu element will be available, ex. `"guest,admin"`
 * `$visibleName` - a string caption visible in sidebar
 * `$iconString` - a string containing valid CoreUI icon name (kebab-case).
 For example: `cil-speedometer` or `cil-pencil`